FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Talk in chat=This is the placeholder text (greyed-out text that disappears when you click) in the input box for the chat.
 Keep it as short as possible.

 The first person to come to this URL will play with you.=This appears at the top in the "Play with a friend" menu while you are waiting for a friend to come to the link.
+It appears after you have created the game.

 White creates the game=This is a system message that appears in the chat box at the start of the game if the White player created the game.